DylanVann/react-native-fast-image/docs/how-is-caching-handled.md

-# How is caching handled?
+# How is caching handled???

 In the readme it says "Aggressively cache images.".
 What does this mean?